gferhpc/supercomputing.tue.nl/pages/documentation/steps/software/index.md

 ### Non-Commercial software

-Toolchains this are the tools to build software, it includes specific Compilers and an MPI implementation, in case of foss also Open/FlexiBLAS, ScaLAPACK and FFTW(MPI) are included.
+Toolchains this are the tools to build software, it includes specific Compilers and an MPI implementation, in case of foss also Open/FlexiBLAS, ScaLAPACK and FFTW(MPI) are included for example.

 | Toolchain Name | Supported Versions                   | Module(s)                | Remarks |
 | -------------- | ------------------------------------ | ------------------------ | ------- |
 | foss           | 2022a 2023a                          | `module avail foss`      | |
 | gfbf           | 2023a                                | `module avail gfbf`      | gfbf is a subset of foss |
 | intel          | 2022a 2023a                          | `module avail intel`     | |

+foss = "Free and Open Source Software" gfbf = "Gcc + FlexiBlas + Fftw"

 ??? example "module load foss/2023a"
     ```shell